 |Vehicle registration fees||7,000|

 Sources: Bureau of Infrastructure, Transport and Regional Economics, Transport Statistics, various years; Public road-related expenditure and revenue in Australia (2011 update).
 Connelly et al, “The economic costs of road traffic crashes: Australia, states and territories.”
 (Accident Analysis and Prevention, 2006.)
 Bus Industry Confederation, submission to the National Fuel Tax Enquiry, 2001.
 Australian Tax Office, Taxation Statistics, various years.
 Australian Prudential Regulatory Authority, Half Yearly General Insurance Bulletin, June 2009.
 Insurance Council of Australia, GI Industry Trends – Motor Vehicle Insurance, 2004-2018.
 Laird et al, Back on Track, UNSW Press, 2001.
 PTUA calculations (see Appendix).

 We have been careful to include in the ‘revenue’ table all the taxes and charges motorists actually pay for the use of roads.
 To avoid any arguments over the ways in which motorists ‘pay their way’, we include many items that many would say are not really ‘user charges’ at all, such as GST on car purchase and maintenance as well as fuel, and premiums for all motor vehicle insurance (not just the compulsory third-party component).

 On the other hand, figures in the ‘costs’ table have been deliberately kept on the conservative side, and should be regarded as minimum estimates.
 There are many important exclusions.
 For example, construction and maintenance costs for toll roads by the private sector are not included, even though we count tolls as one of the charges motorists pay for roads.
-And we ignore the very large sums provided in government support for the car industry prior to its demise in the mid-2010s.
+We have ignored the very large sums that were provided in government support for the car industry prior to its demise in the mid-2010s.
 And we also ignore the economic burden of the waste stream from private road transport, including the over 50 million used tyres generated each year which are notoriously difficult to either recycle or dispose of effectively.